jordanwilson230/kubectl-plugins/README.md

-*Seriously someone just do this readme for me...lol*
+*Any/all PRs for this readme file will be instantly and automatically merged, ;P*

 # kubectl-plugins